parthenon-hpc-lab/parthenon/docs/interface/containers.md

 The coordinate system for a given `MeshBlock` object is contained in `MeshBlock.coords`, a public field.
 As discussed above, `MeshBlockPack` objects contain a 1D array of `coords` objects.
-The difference between these two interfaces... a Kokkos view in one case, and a single static object in the other, can cause difficulties when writing generic kernels.
+The difference between these two interfaces---a Kokkos view in one case, and a single static object in the other---can cause difficulties when writing generic kernels.
 As such, we provide the free-floating dispatch function